gsmith257-cyber/EV1L-J3ST3R/README.md

 This tool will run through a subdomain or single IP and scan it with nmap, search for exploits of the services it finds, and print out all the results in a markdown file so you can easily read through.

-I am working on adding the automated exploitation of low hanging fruit.
+I am working on adding the automated exploitation of low hanging frui and perfecting the report format